clamytoe/data-engineering-zoomcamp/cohorts/2023/week_6_stream_processing/06-homework.md

 ### Please select the statements that are correct

 - [X] Kafka Node is responsible to store topics
-- [ ] Zookeeper is removed from Kafka cluster starting from version 4.0
+- [X] Zookeeper is removed from Kafka cluster starting from version 4.0
-- [X] Retention configuration ensures the messages not get lost over specific period of time.
+- [ ] Retention configuration ensures the messages not get lost over specific period of time.
 - [X] Group-Id ensures the messages are distributed to associated consumers

-> Zookeeper is still an essential component in Kafka architecture, and it is used for coordination, configuration management, and maintaining the overall health of the cluster.

 ## Question 2